From Build vs. Buy to Buy to Build

 So let's quickly break down some of the core criteria for "buying" software, specifically buying software components rather than the monolith (another story) before looking into how this is evolving further.

-Availability of Mature Tooling: There’s a SaaS for everything, just like there’s an app for everything.
+There's a SaaS for everything, just like there's an app for everything.
 For example, an ERP has long been a love story of building bespoke software in-house.
-“Our operations are so specific and unique, we need to handle all of it in-house with our IT team”.
-That’s no longer the case anymore — even if companies aren’t paying the equivalent of a small country’s GDP to get an SAP or Sage instance up and running — there are so many SaaS options with incredible API integrations that cover Production, HR, Planning, Inventory Management, Reporting, CRM, Sales and Marketing, Automation, Finance, Accounting, Machine Learning, Personalization… you name it.
+"Our operations are so specific and unique, we need to handle all of it in-house with our IT team".
+That's no longer the case anymore -- even if companies aren't paying the equivalent of a small country's GDP to get an SAP or Sage instance up and running -- there are so many SaaS options with incredible API integrations that cover Production, HR, Planning, Inventory Management, Reporting, CRM, Sales and Marketing, Automation, Finance, Accounting, Machine Learning, Personalization... you name it.

 G2